BrandonHoeft/Doing-Bayesian-Data-Analysis/Ch4_Problems.md

     -   [Exercise 4.4 Experience with a Probability Density Function in R and in calculus](#exercise-4.4-experience-with-a-probability-density-function-in-r-and-in-calculus)
-    -   [Exercise 4.5 Using a Gaussian Distribution to describe degree of beliefs](#exercise-4.5-using-a-gaussian-distribution-to-describe-degree-of-beliefs)
+    -   [Exercise 4.5 Use a Gaussian Distribution to describe degree of beliefs](#exercise-4.5-use-a-gaussian-distribution-to-describe-degree-of-beliefs)
     -   [Exercise 4.6 Recognize and work with the fact that Equation 4.9 can be solved for the joint probability, crucial for developing Bayes'